Position Title: Residential Teaching Counselor

 • Room and board at Mount Holyoke College for June 23 – August 15, 2016

 • Total travel reimbursement, for arriving to campus in June and leaving in August, is not to exceed $200 total if traveling beyond a 150 mile radius one-way from Mount Holyoke College.
 Point of origin and distance needs to be confirmed with the Summer Program Director before travel.

 • Upon arrival only, Girls Leadership will pick up staff arriving to Bradley International Airport, Amherst Bus Stop and Springfield Amtrak station.
 Girls Leadership is not able to accommodate transportation after the summer due to limited vehicle access.

 Applications will be reviewed and processed in the order received.
-Although the application deadline is February 1, 2016, hiring decisions may be made prior to this date.
-Applicants should send a cover letter, resume, the application (click here for application), and at least three references’ contact information in MS Word or a PDF format to Cora Garner at firstname.lastname@example.org.
+A first review of applications will occur on Monday, May 23.
+This job posting will be removed once the position is filled.
+Applicants should send a cover letter, resume, the application (click here for application), and at least three references’ contact information in MS Word or a PDF format to Cora Garner at email@example.com.

 The subject line of the email should include your full name and “Residential Teaching Counselor Application.”
 Please call 866.744.9102, extension 2 with any questions.
 To watch the Girls Leadership video, see photos from last summer, or read testimonials please visit www.girlsleadership.org.
 Girls Leadership is an equal opportunity employer.
 Individuals of color are encouraged to apply.